Need practical help after an accident?

 Common examples include:

-If there are injuries, suspected drink/drug driving, anyone refuses to share details, or the road is blocked, it can quickly become a police matter.
+If there are injuries, suspected drink or drug driving, anyone refuses to share details, or the road is blocked, it can quickly become a police matter.

 What to do immediately after a car accident